It's Alive! (1969 film): Production

 Kirk had previously made Mars Needs Women for Buchanan.
 The actor later called the film "a monster movie so cheap that the monster wore a scuba suit and had ping-pong balls for eyes".

+Kirk recalled "I worked very hard on It's Alive, trying to be believable about being pursued by some kind of monster, and it turned out the bastard wouldn't spend a nickel on special effects.
+Instead, he got the guy who was the stand-in — the all-purpose stand-in — to put on a scuba suit with cut-out ping-pong balls for eyes, and that was the monster!
+It fills me with rage, really.
+It fills me with anger, 'cause it's so disgusting to make a film that cheap and shoddy.
+I feel very great anger that I even consented to be in it; it was just disgusting!"

 The cave scenes were filmed in Onyx Cave in Eureka Springs, Arkansas.

 The monster suit for the dinosaur was reused from one of Buchanan's older films, Creature of Destruction.

 Buchanan said "Tommy was a really fine actor, but he just disappeared into the woodwork.
 He had a lot of emotional problems, and needed to talk things out.
 And the problem of being the director and an Aquarius, I didn't get much sleep having to listen to those stories.
 After putting in a 10-hour day, he'd want to go and have a few beers until two in the morning.
 We'd talk about Europe, traveling, philosophy, what he wanted to do with his life.
 He is a very cultured person, and a very proud person, so he probably took as much as he could before dropping out."